Free HOA Guide · No Email Required

 Texas

-Texas Property Code Chapter 82 (for condos) and Chapter 209 (for HOAs) set requirements for association insurance.
-Texas law generally defers to the association's declaration for specific coverage requirements, but mandates that associations maintain adequate property insurance on common elements.
+Texas governs condominium associations under (the Uniform Condominium Act), with insurance specifics at §82.111.
+Single-family residential lot HOAs are governed by (the Residential Property Owners Protection Act).
+Texas law generally defers to the association's declaration for specific coverage requirements, but mandates that condominium associations maintain adequate property and liability coverage on common elements.
 D&O coverage is not state-mandated but is strongly recommended given Texas's litigation-friendly environment.
 Texas HOA insurance considerations

 Colorado (CCIOA)